thiago-ximenes/extended-format/README.md

 ## Creating Custom Secret Formats

-The method `secret` is used to format a string in a way that part of it is replaced by asterisks (*), making it "secret".
+The method `secret` is used to format a string in a way that part of it is replaced by asterisks (*), making it " secret".
 It accepts three parameters: value, secretOptions, and key.
 The secretOptions parameter is an object that can have the following properties:

 - start: The number of characters at the start of the string that should not be replaced by asterisks.
-  isVisible: If set to true, the characters between the start and end will be replaced by asterisks.
+- isVisible: If set to true, the characters between the start and end will be replaced by asterisks.
 If set to false, the characters at the start and end will be replaced by asterisks.
 Default is true.
 - end: The number of characters at the end of the string that should not be replaced by asterisks.
 - escapeStart: The number of additional characters at the start of the string that should be replaced by asterisks.